okta/okta-react/README.md

 import React, { Component } from 'react';
 import { BrowserRouter as Router, Route, withRouter } from 'react-router-dom';
-import { SecureRoute, Security, LoginCallback } from '@okta/okta-react';
+import { Security, LoginCallback } from '@okta/okta-react';
+import SecureRoute from '@okta/okta-react/lib/SecureRoute';
 import { OktaAuth, toRelativeUrl } from '@okta/okta-auth-js';
 import Home from './Home';
 import Protected from './Protected';